eroicaleo/doctut2/notes/NotesOnHowToReadABook.md

 The first 4 stage of analytically reading

 1. Classify the book according to kind and subject matter
 2. State what the whole book is about with the utmost brevity.
+(The unity of the book)
 3. Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole.
 4. Define the problem or problems the author is trying to solve.

-About the stage 2:
+## About the stage 2:

 Examples: